 Adoption of Resolution No. 4109-2018 was prompted by Attorney Jacob Patterson alleging, on behalf of the Committee, that the City's current at-large election system violates the CVRA.
 Preliminary evidence gathered by the City does not indicate that racially polarized voting exists in Fort Bragg.

 However, no jurisdiction has successfully defended a CVRA lawsuit and those jurisdictions have had to pay not only their own legal fees but also plaintiff's legal fees and costs.
+Only two cities have fully litigated CVRA lawsuits and only Modesto argued the merits of the claims, so the case law is limited and there is no blue print for a successful defense.
 The protection offered from those fees under the "Safe Harbor" provision persuaded Fort Bragg to follow the vast majority of jurisdictions facing CVRA claims and opt to initiate the process to "voluntarily" adopt a district-based election system.